NIFTy-PPL/NIFTy/docs/source/start.rst

 - IFT problems largely consist of *minimization* problems involving a large number of equations.
 - The equations are built mostly from the application of *linear operators*, but there may also be nonlinear functions involved.
 - The unknowns in the equations represent either continuous physical *fields*, or they are simply individual measured *data* points.
 - The locations and volume elements attached to discretized *field* values are supplied by *domain* objects.
-There are many variants of such discretized *domain*s supported by NIFTy4, including Cartesian and spherical geometries and their harmonic counterparts. *Fields* can live on arbitrary products of such *domains*.
+There are many variants of such discretized *domains* supported by NIFTy4, including Cartesian and spherical geometries and their harmonic counterparts. *Fields* can live on arbitrary products of such *domains*.

 In the following sections, the concepts briefly presented here will be discussed in more detail; this is done in reversed order of their introduction, to avoid forward references.